Michelle Busha: Blue Earth State Trooper Hitchhiker Murder On ID’s ‘Jane Doe’

 The last time Michelle Busha’s family saw her was in December 1979 as she was headed to Louisiana.
 They were used to the rebellious teen attempting to go her own way.
 But when she stopped calling, and no one in the family had any communication with her, worried family members feared the worst.
 What they didn’t know was that Michelle Busha had hitchhiked all the way from Texas to Blue Earth, Minnesota, where she met the devil.

 Authorities say that devil turned out to be a man who was hired to protect the American people.
-Instead, former state trooper Robert Leroy Nelson preyed upon women and children to satisfy his evil desires.
+Instead, former state trooper Robert Leroy Nelson, preyed upon women and children to satisfy his evil desires.

 if you dig crime shows, tune in tonight to see me as Cindy Vanderbeek on #WhoKilledJaneDoe on @DiscoveryID at 10/9c!! pic.twitter.com/iXdPqkcRUI